Home Server

 Raspberry Pi startup

-When I bought my first Raspberry, the first thing I did was to install and run an OpenElec Media-Center image: works, faster and easier than expected.
-Thanks to the HDMI connector and the Full-HD graphics chip, the Raspberry Pi is wonderfully suited as a TV supplement in case of missing or deficient smart TV functions or as an engine for a retro game console like Super Nintendo.
-There are also more specialized images for automation tasks, for example as a supplement for controlling a 3D printer. ... continue reading
+The first thing I did when I bought my first Raspberry was to install and run an OpenElec Media Center image: works, faster and easier than expected.
+Thanks to the HDMI connector and the full-HD graphics chip, the Raspberry Pi works wonderfully as a TV supplement when smart TV functions are missing or lacking, or as an engine for a retro game console like Super Nintendo.
+There are also more specialized images for automation tasks, for example as a supplement for controlling a 3D printer, or for... ... continue reading

 Access from the Internet